xster/flutter-wiki/Contributor-access.md

+For people who make the occasional contribution to Flutter (filing an issue, submitting the occasional PR), the default set of permissions is fine.
+However, if you are a frequent contributor, whether helping us in triage, or often fixing bugs, or regularly improving our documentation, you may find your life is more pleasant with commit access.

 We grant commit access (which includes full rights to the issue database, such as being able to edit labels) to people who have gained our trust and demonstrated a commitment to Flutter.

 Specifically, if you meet one of the following criteria and you have a sponsor (someone who already has contributor access and agrees that you should be granted access), then please contact @Hixie and ask if you can be granted access.
 The possible criteria are: